sendwyre/yes-compliance-token/YESToken.md

 However, this passes the buck of remaining compliant to the end-user.
 If someone wants to trade money with a friend, with an exchange, with a business, anywhere - they want to know they are fully and properly handing over the liability of what happens with those funds.
 They can only do this if there is a chain of liable, well-identified parties.
-They needn't know or maintain any personal details of the end-user; only a legal guarantee from the liable party.
+They needn't know or maintain any personal details of the end-user; only a legal guarantee from a liable party.
 All ongoing reporting and fraud prevention is the responsibility of the liable party (Wyre), which may have delegated it further (through agreements) with other parties (validators).

-In the cases of custodializing customer funds, the applications must be operated by licensed money service businesses.
-In this case, they must follow all relevent reporting requirements.
-They may offload this compliance process to any of the validators in the ecosystem by forming an agreement with them and leveraging the on-chain query API.
+In the cases of businesses which custodialize their customers' funds, they must (at the least, in the US) be licensed money service businesses.
+They must follow all relevant reporting requirements as dictated by their business practices in their own locality, and this protocol does nothing to alleviate those requirements.
+However, this protocol does offer an avenue to enable simpler offloading of this relatively rigorous process to any of the validators in the ecosystem.
+By forming an agreement with a validator, enabling an end-user UX flow for such processing, they can gain access to a much larger body of verified customers through the on-chain query API.

 By offering channels which give compliant users access to other compliant users, we create a very flexible but legally safe financial environment on the blockchain.
-In the cases of
+This reduction in friction will increase access to the rapidly burgeoning innovation coming from the cryptocurrency space.

-#### Compliance Attestations
+#### YES Marks: Compliance Attestation Codes

-A YES mark (8-bit unsigned integer) is a number which, by convention, maps to a specific compliance attestation as given below.
+A YES mark (8-bit unsigned integer) is a code which, by convention, maps to a specific compliance attestation as given below.
+The tiers of permissions required for the outlined mechanics are also encapsulated within this structure via codes 128 and 129.
+All codes are granted in country-specific contexts, except for the owner code 128 (which has a country code of 0).

-[*] means all country codes, [840] means US only (probably needs revising) (ISO-3166-1 country code)
+`[*]` means all country codes, `[840]` means US only (probably needs revising) (ISO-3166-1 country code)

     Individual: (most significant bit is 0)
-    1. financially compliant individual (country-wide/strictest) [*]
+    1. Compliant Individual - country-wide/strictest [*]
-    2. accredited investor (individual) [840]
+    2. Accredited Investor [840 or *?]

     Business: (most significant bit is 1)
-    129. financially compliant business (country-wide/strictest) [*]
+    128. (special) Ecosystem Owner - there will only be one of these, can attest all marks except 128 [0]
+    129. (special) Ecosystem Validator - can attest all marks except 128, 129 [0]

+    130. Compliant Business - country-wide/strictest [*]
-    130. Money Services Business [840]
+    131. Money Services Business [*] (question: should this be [840] US only or does this distinction indeed exist elsewhere)

-***Regarding MSBs:*** todo

-### Motivation

-todo
+    132. ???
+Bank [*]
+    133. ???
+Public Corporation [*]

+Note the `[0]` on 128/129, indicating that these codes are not contextualized by country, so are only valid when the country code is 0.

-### Rationale
+### Motivations

-todo

-- Many validators may co-exist in a given ecosystem.
-This protocol grants them collective access to a shared pool of secure identities.
-- todo
+In drafting this design, our primary goal has been to materialize a direct, simple, clean implementation which solves the most glaring problems facing us and our partners in the space.

+There are components of it, entirely or in part, present in many other blockchain identity protocols.
+The landscape surrounding these efforts is evolving very quickly, and we acknowledge that the eventuality of this design may give way to simply punting to another protocol or ecosystem (or not).

+In any case, the relative simplicity of this approach enables quick iteration as we hone in on the problem areas.
+We anticipate moving quickly on changes in response to our customers' precise needs.